Sam-J-Harris/Penguin-huddling-a-continuum-model/README.md

 VAevald: the function VAeval from chebfun returning only the basis vector for derivatives -- see [6].

+centrepoly: centres a polygon around the origin.

 ## References:
 For full reference list, see [1].
 References used in the attached code are listed below.

-[1]	Harris S.J., McDonald N.R.
+[1]	Harris S.J., & McDonald N.R.
 (2023) "Penguin huddling: a continuum model".

 [2]     Rycroft, C. H., & Bazant, M. Z. (2016).
 "Asymmetric collapse by dissolution or melting in a uniform flow".
 Proc.
 R. Soc.
 A, 472(2185), 20150531.